Nazca Peruvian Music

 Francisco is the director, lead vocalist and bass player of the group.
 In the mid 80s he played lead guitar for Caoba, a local latin-jazz group that performed at Georgetown’s The Saloun in Washington, DC.
 In the 90’s after playing blues, rock and latin jazz, he picked up the bass, went back to his roots and played for Estampa Criolla, a Peruvian group where his mother Graciela Vega was the lead singer, and Miguel Chacaltana was the guitarist.
 In 2008, he formed Encuentros, a Peruvian music group in the Tampa Bay area.
 After moving back to Virginia, he met guitarist Tito Dorante and began a musical project with local musicians naming it LunAzul, and performing non-traditional arrangements for Peruvian music, incorporating jazz fusion and Afro-Peruvian rhythms (Landó and Festejo) into their sound.

 In August of 2016, the group changed its name to Nazca, and has added a more traditional Peruvian repertoire including more Afro-Peruvian rhythms.

 José 'Pepe' Sevilla

-Pepe is an experienced musician who was raised in the city of Rimac, located in Lima Peru, where he played for “Orquesta Espectáculo” de la Guardia Republicana del Perú.
-Shortly thereafter, he became the director of salsa band “La Nueva Dimension” where he opened for internationally-known Grupo Niche from Colombia in a concert organized by Backus & Johnston Brewery.
+Pepe is an experienced musician from the city of Rimac located in Lima, Peru, where he played for “Orquesta Espectáculo de la Guardia Republicana del Perú,” shortly after that he became the director of salsa band “La Nueva Dimensión” where he opened for internationally-known Grupo Niche from Colombia, in a concert organized by Backus & Johnston Brewery.

 2021 NAZCA Tour